Disarmament: History

-In 1921 the Temporary Mixed Commission on Armaments was set up by the League of Nations to explore possibilities for disarmament.
+In 1921, the Temporary Mixed Commission on Armaments was set up by the League of Nations to explore possibilities for disarmament.
 It was made up not of government representatives but of famous individuals who rarely agreed.
 Proposals ranged from abolishing chemical warfare and strategic bombing to the limitation of more conventional weapons, such as tanks.
 A draft treaty was assembled in 1923 that made aggressive war illegal and bound the member states to defend victims of aggression by force.
-Since the onus of responsibility would, in practice, be on the great powers of the League, it was vetoed by Great Britain, who feared that this pledge would strain its own commitment to police its British Empire.
+Since the onus of responsibility would, in practice, be on the great powers of the League, it was opposed by the First MacDonald ministry of the British government, whose opposition to the treaty, made official on 5 July 1924, "effectively buried the proposal for good."

 Another commission in 1926, set up to explore the possibilities for the reduction of army size, met similar difficulties.
 However acting outside the League.
-French Foreign Minister Aristide Briand and US Secretary of State Frank Kellogg drafted a treaty known as the Kellogg-Briand Pact, which denounced war of aggression.
+French Foreign Minister Aristide Briand and US Secretary of State Frank Kellogg drafted a treaty known as the Kellogg–Briand Pact, which denounced war of aggression.
 There were 65 signatories to the pact, but it set out no guidelines for action in the event of a war.
 It was in 1946 used to convict and execute Nazi leaders of war crimes.

 A final attempt was made at the Geneva Disarmament Conference from 1932 to 1937, chaired by former British Foreign Secretary Arthur Henderson.
 Germany demanded the revision of the Versailles Treaty and the granting of military parity with the other powers, while France was determined to keep Germany demilitarised for its own security.
 Meanwhile, the British and Americans were not willing to offer France security commitments in exchange for conciliation with Germany.
 The talks broke down in 1933, when Adolf Hitler withdrew Germany from the conference.